RosanneUssery/MakeChangeProject/README.md

 Demonstrates:
 * Basic Java language skills.
 * Using Eclipse for project development.
-* Fun project!
+* Use of if statements to output information.

 This project reads a price, an amount tendered, and prints the change due in each denomination.
+The program will prompt you for a cost of the item, then the amount paid by the customer.
+It will output the number of bills or coins necessary for change.